 Test Administrators are required to adhere to the scripts provided in this manual for administering the MCAP assessment.
 Read word-for-word the bold instructions in each SAY box to students.
-You may not modify or paraphrase the wording in the SAY boxes.
+You may NOT modify or paraphrase the wording in the SAY boxes.
 Some of the SAY boxes are outlined with a dashed line and should ONLY be read aloud if they are applicable to your students.
-Test Administrators should be familiar with the script before administering the assessment.
+Test Administrators should be familiar with the specific script before administering the assessment.

-Section Section Testing Time Required Materials Start Time Stop Time Sections 1-4 40 Minutes per Section Student testing tickets and Seal Codes Pencils Scratch paper Calculators (only for students with documented accommodation)
+Section Section Testing Time Required Materials Start Time Stop Time Section 1-Non-Calculator Section 2-Calculator Section 3-Calculator Section 4-Calculator 40 Minutes per Section Student testing tickets and Seal Codes Pencils Scratch paper Calculators (only for students with a documented accommodation)